 Before joining Argyle he captained West Ham's under-23s nine times, scoring in a Checkatrade Trophy win at Swindon Town, and was named on the first team bench on five occasions in the 2017-18 season, including both of the Hammers' FA Cup third round meetings with Argyle's League One rivals, Shrewsbury Town.

 Having scored in his first start for the Pilgrims, a 1-1 draw at Fleetwood in February 2018, Makasi returned to the London Stadium in April for cartilage surgery after a knee injury cut short his loan spell.
 He went on to join League Two club Stevenage on loan in the January 2019 transfer window, signing for the remainder of the 2018–19 season.
+In total he went on to make 14 appearances for Stevenage before being released at the end of that season.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.